A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 In today’s digital world, having a cell phone with chargers and a backup battery is essential for safety.
 In an emergency situation, you want to be able to communicate with loved ones and emergency services.

+Be sure to store a compatible charger and an extra battery in your safety kit so that your phone is always ready when you need it.
 In the event of an evacuation, you are most likely scrambling to get out and grab as many things as you can.
 Having compatible chargers included within your safety kit provides you with a peace of mind.

+In situations where power is not readily available, a hand crank, portable charger should also be included within your emergency kit.
 It is also a good idea to store important contact information and any other pertinent details on your phone so that it is easily accessible.
 This could include emergency contacts, the address of your home, or the license plate number of your car in case of an emergency.

 #10.
 Extra Batteries.

+We cannot emphasize this enough: having extra batteries in an emergency situation can make all the difference.
 With so many devices, tools, and appliances being powered by batteries, it is essential to keep a stockpile of extra batteries in the event of an emergency.
+If your carbon monoxide detector or flashlight runs out of juice, you don’t want to be stuck in the dark or in a potentially hazardous situation.

 Being prepared with extra batteries is always a good idea!
 Make sure you have enough AA, AAA, C, and D batteries to cover all of your devices, as well as a portable jump starter.